Smriti Irani felicitates gold medal-winning Indian women's blind cricket team

-New Delhi, Aug 28 The Minister of Women and Child Development Smriti Irani on Monday felicitated the Indian women's blind cricket team that won a gold medal in the International Blind Sports Federation (IBSA) World Games 2023 in Birmingham.
+New Delhi [India], August 29 : Minister of Women and Child Development Smriti Irani on Monday felicitated the gold medal-winning Indian women's blind cricket team, who won laurels for the nation after scripting history in the International Blind Sports Federation (IBSA) World Games 2023 in Birmingham.

-The cricket players along with the officials of the Cricket Association for Blind in India (CABI) were given a rousing reception as they arrived here on Monday.
+The cricket team along with the Cricket Association for Blind in India (CABI) were given a rousing reception as they arrived here in Delhi on Monday.

 After the arrival, the Indian women's blind cricket team met Smriti Irani where the entire contingent was felicitated by the Union Minister for winning the gold medal for the country.

-"Our girls have tremendous potential, and blessing from the Minister will act as a great motivation and in any way if she can help us, we would be highly obliged," CABI Chairman Dr. Mahantesh G Kivadasannavar said.

-To honour the team, the Delhi High Court Bar Association announced a cash reward of Rs 10 lakh for the gold medal-winning women's blind cricket team.
+In another magnanimous gesture, the Delhi High Court Bar Association announced a cash reward of Rs 10 lakh for the gold medal-winning women's blind cricket team, who won laurels at the World Games.

 The women's blind cricket team along with CABI officials were welcomed by the Delhi High Court Bar Association members later in the day.
 The cash reward of Rs 10 lakh was announced in the presence of Delhi and District Cricket Association (DDCA) Director Shyam Sharma amidst the galaxy of High Court Judges.